 - Perform other duties as assigned.

-- Advanced understanding of quantitative analysis.
+- Advanced understanding of and ability to conduct quantitative analysis.

 - Strong problem solving, project management, relationship management skills.

 - Ability to work on multiple projects simultaneously.

 - At least 7 years’ work experience or equivalent education in positions of increasing responsibility in social science research or related field (or equivalent education) including at least 3 years' of social science project management as well as experience with the design and execution of social science research and in publishing research results, with a strong career-appropriate record of peer-reviewed technical publications

 - Some experience in client communications and relationship management; solid technical writing skills demonstrated with samples.

 - Strong proficiency with MS Office software; strong proficiency with one or more statistical analysis packages including SPSS, Stata, SAS, R and Mplus.